urbas/play-essentials/README.md

 [![Build Status](https://drone.io/bitbucket.org/urbas/play-essentials/status.png)](https://drone.io/bitbucket.org/urbas/play-essentials/latest)
 [![Build Status](https://travis-ci.org/urbas/play-essentials.png?branch=master)](https://travis-ci.org/urbas/play-essentials)

-Play Essentials (Pless) is a Play Framework seedling on steroids.
-Just clone and start building your custom Play app on Pless.
-You can also use Pless as a library.
+Play Essentials (Pless) is a library that helps you develop Play Framework applications super quickly.
+Just follow the Quickstart instructions below, and you'll get a working application with authentication, user management, emailing support and all that other jazz.

+Pless takes away the worry of having to develop all the silly login, email-sending, and user-managy boilerplate and lets you focus on what matters to your business.

 Why Pless?
-Because it provides a Java 8-friendly API and focuses on testability, ease of use (for casual users), and configurability (for power-users).
+Because it provides a Java 8-friendly API and focuses on testability, ease of use (for casual users), and super configurability (for power-users).

 Some provided features (not exhaustive):